 Traditional business insurance is typically used to cover unexpected accidents.
 An insured party pays a monthly or annual premium to an insurance company for financial coverage in the case of a claim against the insured.

 A surety bond, on the other hand, is used to protect a third party against the chance that a company fails to meet contractual obligations or otherwise acts in an unethical manner.
 In this case, the principal pays an annual bond premium to the surety so that the surety will cover the cost of a claim if a contractual obligation isn’t met.

 3. Covered Party

 Surety bonds are offered by insurance companies as well as surety bond brokers.
-If you need a surety bond for your business, check out the insurance company Nationwide as well as the surety bond broker SuretyBonds.com.
-Both offer a full range of surety bonds as well as traditional business insurance to cover all your risk needs.
+If you need a surety bond for your business, check out the insurance company Nationwide that offers a wide range of surety bonds as well as traditional business insurance to cover all your risk needs.